morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ![right 90](img/right90.png)

+Try typing in the following movements, or some of your own, to move `:trinity` around.

-- combinations of forward and right
+- combinations of forward and right:

 ```clojure
 clojurebridge-turtle.walk=> (forward 40)